jono-rams/polysolve-website/README.md

 ## Key Features

 * **Numerically Stable Solver**: Makes complex calculations **practical**.
 Leverage your GPU to power the robust genetic algorithm, solving high-degree polynomials accurately in a reasonable timeframe.
+* **Numba Accelerated CPU Solver**: The default genetic algorithm is JIT-compiled with Numba for high-speed CPU performance, right out of the box.
 * **CUDA Accelerated**: Leverage NVIDIA GPUs for a massive performance boost when finding roots in large solution spaces.
 * **Create and Manipulate Polynomials**: Easily define polynomials of any degree using integer or float coefficients, and perform arithmetic operations like addition, subtraction, multiplication, and scaling.
 * **Analytical Solvers**: Includes standard, exact solvers for simple cases (e.g., `quadratic_solve`).